Usage guide and tutorial to learn how to set up, configure and edit the WordPress website writing settings.

 Mail Server: A mail server receives e-mails on your behalf and stores them for retrieval.
 Your mail server will have a URI address, such as mail.example.com, which you should enter here.

 Port: Servers usually use port 110 to receive requests related to emails.
-If your mail server uses a different port, enter that port number here.
+Enter that port number here if your mail server uses a different port.

 Login Name: If, for example, the e-mail address that you will be using for the writing by e-mail feature is email@example.com, then ‘WordPress’ is the Login name.

 Password: Enter the password for the above e-mail address here.
-Three possible passwords are displayed by WordPress in the introduction section of this Screen.
+WordPress displays three possible passwords in the introduction section of this Screen.

 WordPress Writing Settings by Visualmodo